bartificer/programming-by-stealth/docs/pbs34.md

 So, with these data structures and this helper function in place, I was able to save myself a lot of copying and pasting.
 To illustrate this point, let’s look at the tests for the data validation for hours in the `pbs.Time` prototype.

-The first thing to note is that the prototype supports two ways to get an hour value into an instance of `pbs.Time`, the constructor, and the `.hours()` accessor.
-The same inputs should be accepted or rejected regardless of which route is used, so it makes sense to group the assertions for both together within the one test.
+The first thing to note is that the prototype supports two ways to get an hour value into an instance of `pbs.Time`: the constructor and the `.hours()` accessor.
+The same inputs should be accepted or rejected, regardless of which route is used.
+So it makes sense to group the assertions for both together within the one test.

-The logic of this test breaks down as follows – first name sure that the basic types that should throw an error do.
-In other words, if anything other than a number of the special value undefined gets passed, throw an error.
+The logic of this test breaks down as follows – first make sure that the basic types that should throw an error do.
+In other words, if anything other than a number or the special value `undefined` gets passed, throw an error.
 Once those assertions have run, you have ruled out most of the possible invalid values, but not all.
-All valid hours are numbers, but not all numbers are valid hours, so the test next makes sure that hours that are not whole numbers throw an error.
-Next, the test checks that numbers outside the range of zero to twenty three throw errors, and finally, the test makes sure that valid whole numbers do not throw errors.
+All valid hours are numbers, but not all numbers are valid hours.
+So the test next makes sure that hours that are not whole numbers throw an error.
+Next, the test checks that numbers outside the range of zero to twenty-three throw errors.
+Finally, the test makes sure that valid whole numbers do not throw errors.

 I particularly want to draw your attention to the first step in this process because I implemented it by calling the helper function and then looping through the returned types, testing that each type that should throw an error does indeed do so.
 Here’s the test in full: